Îles Maria

 Îles Maria or simply Maria, also known as Hull Island, is a small coral atoll in the Pacific Ocean.
 Its original name is Nororotu.
 The nearest island is Rimatara situated 205 km to the ESE.

 The atoll consists of four islets (îles), with a dense atoll forest and a very shallow lagoon, supporting numerous bird species.
-The atoll is uninhabited now, but at one time was the site of a penal colony.
+The atoll is uninhabited.
 Copra is occasionally harvested at the island.